 “Ok.
 So if there is a Proxy Product Owner… do I still need to have a Product Owner?”
 Yes, you do.
 Simply put, you can’t add a “proxy” to a role that doesn’t exist.
 The role of a Proxy PO is to support a Product Owner in managing the backlog, requirements engineering, and communication with the team.
 There are some key business responsibilities that cannot be delegated to a PO Proxy.
 These include:

-• product decisions (meaning how the product should align with the vision and strategy),
+- product decisions (meaning how the product should align with the business vision and strategy),

-By introducing a Product Owner Proxy to your product, you will not need to hire a full-time Product Owner.
-With the relevant support, you should be able to handle that role by yourself without compromising on your other responsibilities.
-It is important to remember, though, that a Product Owner Proxy can never replace a Product Owner.
+By introducing a proxy PO to your product, you will not need to hire a full-time Product Owner.
+With the relevant support, you should be able to handle that role by yourself without compromising on your other duties.
+It is important to remember, though, that a proxy PO can never replace a Product Owner.

 We always say that communication is the key.
 So why put a proxy between the Product Owner and the team?
 Shouldn’t they communicate directly?
-Actually… they should.
-And adding PO Proxy to a project doesn’t change it.
+Actually… they should, and adding a PO Proxy to a project doesn’t change that.

 A Proxy PO does NOT eliminate the communication between a Product Owner and developers.
 If we’re talking about a true tech partnership (and we do), the communication should always be direct.
 What a PO Proxy eliminates is the possible friction caused by time zone differences or a PO being unavailable due to other responsibilities.
 In that case, whenever developers have a question related to requirements, they can go to PO Proxy.
 That way, we eliminate blockers that could otherwise cause project delays.

-To sum it up: if you’re afraid that adding a Proxy Product Owner to a project may negatively impact the communication in a project, don’t be.
+To sum it up, if you’re afraid that adding a proxy PO to a project may negatively impact the communication in a project, don’t be.
 Our experience shows that it’s exactly the opposite.

 Trust issues